sebyx07/stormlib/README.md

 new_archive.close
 ```

+## DBC

+you can use https://github.com/sebyx07/wow_dbc to CRUD DBC files

 ## 🧪 Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.